rkonoplev/dniester/docs/TECHNICAL_SPEC.md

-# News Platform Backend – Technical Specification
+# News Platform – Technical Specification

 ## 1. Project Summary
-The **News Platform Backend** is a complete rewrite of a legacy Drupal 6.0-based news portal.
+The **News Platform** is a complete rewrite of a legacy Drupal 6.0-based news portal.
-The goal is to modernize the platform using **Java 17** and **Spring Boot**, while preserving existing content and improving maintainability, scalability, and security.
+The goal is to modernize the platform using **Java 21** and **Spring Boot**, while preserving existing content and improving maintainability, scalability, and security.

 This backend will power:
 - A **public-facing API** for serving news articles.